taikon/studious-broccoli/README.md

   - It communicates with ollama and the React frontend.
   - It uses the `openbmb/MiniCPM-Llama3-V-2_5` vision model for handwritten text recognition.
 - `ollama`: A CLI tool to serve ML models.
-  - It is used to summarize and format the medical chart text.
+  - This is used to summarize and format the medical chart text.

 ### Experiments
 - Handwritten Text Recognition: